Tabesto/android-pos-printer/README.md

 [![](https://jitpack.io/v/Tabesto/android-pos-printer.svg)](https://jitpack.io/#Tabesto/android-pos-printer) [![CodeFactor](https://www.codefactor.io/repository/github/tabesto/android-pos-printer/badge)](https://www.codefactor.io/repository/github/tabesto/android-pos-printer) ![Build](https://github.com/Tabesto/android-pos-printer/actions/workflows/android-tests.yml/badge.svg?branch=main)

 # Tabesto POS printer module

 ## Description

 This module allows you to use POS printers easily with your Android application.
 With this wrapper module, we can handle printer(s) in a more convenient way, and add some flexibility.
+For information, present module is currently used in production with all our customers.